Valrog/Fault-Line-Algorithm/README.md

 and that is the generated heightmap will almost certainly always feature a mountain range in upper and lower part of the map.

 A possible solution to this shortcoming would be to start with a heightmap of medium height (i.e. every pixel would be set to a shade of grey) and then affect every vertex, as DeLoura proposed.
-This would not have a forceful impact on time complexity, since the asymptotic complexity would remain **O(n)**.
+This would not have a forceful impact on time complexity, since the asymptotic complexity would remain **O(n^2)**.

 <h2>Additional Notes</h2>